-Surveys reveal that medical egg freezing can cost anywhere between $3000 and $5000, going up to $10 000 and over in some cases.
+Surveys reveal that egg freezing can cost between $3000 and $5000, going up to $10,000 and over in some countries.
 Additional fees may be charged to store the eggs after collection and for additional consultations.

 Top 6 Myths on Egg Freezing

 Egg freezing is an excellent option for many women; however, some issues should be looked into in more detail.